Home | The Dom-Rep | Practical and Useful Links

 In the center of the country is the Cordillera Central with the highest peak in the Caribbean (Pico Duarte) with lush vegetation, rivers and waterfalls.

-In the south of the Dominican Republic is the largest salt lake in the Caribbean, 44 meters below sea level, or live crocodiles, iguanas...
+In the south is the largest salt lake in the Caribbean, 44 meters below sea level, or live crocodiles, iguanas...

 Hurricane season is from July to October.
 There’s not any raining season and the weather is generally hot.